picopock/hackintosh_ASUS_ROG_Z390/README.md

 This EFI is configurated according to [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

-> Note: Backup your system before switch to OpenCore Bootloader
+> Note: Backup your system before do anything.

+> Note: Wifi is not available when upgrade to Monterey and the time of booting is too long.

 - Info

   - version
     - BIOS: 1704
     - OpenCore: 0.7.4
-    - MacOS: 11.6(Big Sur)
+    - MacOS: 12.0.1(Monterey)

 - Prerequisites